Azure Databricks: Configure SSO through OAuth for Compose

 Create Databricks Users

-To connect to Azure Databricks in Compose, users must exist in Azure Databricks.
+To connect to Azure Databricks or Unity Catalog in Compose, users must exist in Azure Databricks.
 Perform the following steps to add the users:

 1. In Azure Databricks, go to Admin Settings.